ecmwf/IonBeam/docs/domain.rst

     final claim                                   [12:02 ── 13:00]
       records                                       {12:00}

-Claim spans chain contiguously: each starts where the previous one ended, so coverage analysis never sees a false gap between them.
-Records exist only where rows landed — a swept-but-quiet window is covered by the claim's span and named by no record, so nothing downstream waits on rows that never existed.
-When the stream completes, a final claim covers the remaining tail through the declared ``end``, widened if data ran past it.
-Claim and record ids derive deterministically from the ingestion operation's ``id``, so a retried command re-publishes under identical ids and a replay is not mistaken for new data.
+Successive claim spans are contiguous: each begins where the previous span ended.
+This prevents coverage analysis from interpreting a batch boundary as a gap.
+A checked interval with no observations appears in the span but has no record, so downstream processing does not wait for rows that the source did not find.

+When the stream completes, a final claim extends coverage through the declared ``end``.
+If the stream contains later observations, the final span is extended to include them.
+Claim and record identifiers are derived from the ingestion operation's ``id``.
+Retrying the same operation therefore republishes the same identifiers.

 A bounded command whose data stays inside one aggregation window never crosses a boundary, so it publishes exactly one claim, spanning the declared range.

-Data older than the claimed range (out-of-order within one stream) widens the next claim's start downward, and the late rows get records in their own windows.
-Those fresh record ids change the affected windows' desired record sets and force rebuilds.
-This is the same mechanism that handles late data arriving across separate ingestion operations.
+If a stream contains observations older than its current claimed range, the next claim starts early enough to include them.
+The corresponding windows receive new records, which changes their desired record sets and schedules revisions where permitted.
+The same mechanism handles late data delivered by separate ingestion operations.

-If a stream fails mid-way, the claims already published stand: their observations are in the database and the coordinator knows it.
-The tail is never claimed, so no window is built from data the failure cut short.
-The source retries the command, and the deterministic ids make the replay idempotent.
+If a stream fails, observations and claims from completed batches remain valid.
+The unprocessed part of the declared range is not claimed, so it cannot make a window appear complete.
+The source can retry with the same ingestion identifier without creating distinct claim identities.

 Streaming ingestion
 ~~~~~~~~~~~~~~~~~~~

-Because windows build on claims rather than on stream completion, a single long-running ``DoPut`` produces datasets while it is still streaming:
+Windows become eligible from coverage claims rather than from stream completion.
+A long-running ``DoPut`` can therefore produce completed windows before the stream closes:

 .. code-block:: text